-For the girl’s game the numbers are similar: a 45 MPH pitch thrown from 40 feet away travels at 58 feet per second.
-So from release point to the catcher’s glove 40 feet away the time to react is also .6 seconds.
+For the girl’s game, the numbers are similar: a 45 MPH pitch thrown from 40 feet away travels at 58 feet per second.
+So from the release point to the catcher’s glove 40 feet away the time to react is also .6 seconds.

 The point of the math lesson is to help coaches realize just how little time these 12 and under catchers have to figure out they need to block the ball, let alone actually execute proper blocking techniques.
 Remember this math the next time you yell at a catcher for not getting down to a ball in the dirt fast enough.